Dispute resolution in the workplace

 Our mediators

-Mediators don’t have to be experts in industrial law.
+Mediators act impartially to clarify issues, keep discussion on course and ensure that all sides have the chance to speak.
 They don’t represent one side or the other, as solicitors do, or judge how the dispute should be resolved.
+There are usually 2 mediators present during a workplace facilitation.

-Mediators receive training that is practical and comprehensive, and teaches respect for people’s right to have a say in issues that affect their lives.
-It enables mediators to deal successfully with a wide range of matters.
+Mediators have received training that is practical and comprehensive including understanding of people’s right to have a say in issues that affect their lives.
+This enables mediators to deal successfully with a wide range of matters.
+When participants reach an agreement, mediators can put it in writing so that everyone is clear about the expectations and the next steps for each party.

 Benefits of our mediation service